 Band Camp for the FULL BAND is

-1week before classes begin.
-Move in day is 1-4 pm the Sunday a week before classes begin.
+one week before classes begin.
+Move-in day is 1-4 pm the Sunday a week before classes begin.
 We have short performances Friday for Freshman Vespers and the day before classes for Houndfest.
 We also have a Mini-Band Camp Labor Day Weekend!

 Less time than you think.
 In addition to Band Camp before classes, there is a Mini Band Camp Labor